American Cinema Productions: History

 American Cinema's origins were as American Financial Resources, a film financing company run by chief executive Michael Leone out of a bank building in Torrance, California.
 He chose the location for its vicinity to the airport which made it easy for investors to fly in and out of the area.
 Many American Cinema projects were directly financed as tax-shelter films overseen by producer Roger Riddell and president Alan Belkin.

 Leone and other investors from Torrance raised $500,000 to produce Dogs (1977).
+Their production company was called Mar Vista Productions.
 Leone also helped fund and was executive producer on Go Tell the Spartans, A Different Story and The Great Smokey Roadblock (all 1978) and low-budget documentary The Late Great Planet Earth (1979), based on Hal Lindsey's book and narrated by Orson Welles.
+Initially, these Mar Vista productions were released by other studios in service deals.

 Good Guys Wear Black was the first production distributed by American Cinema's distribution team.
 The low-budget 1978 film featured Norris, a relative unknown outside martial arts circles, in top billing a year after he scored a box-office hit with Breaker, Breaker.
 Good Guys Wear Black grossed $18 million at the box office using a city-by-city rollout model which saw Norris spend nearly a year on the road on a publicity tour.
 He has estimated he conducted 2,000 interviews in that period and says at one point had laryngitis.

 They also released Dirt (1979), a collection of off-road competition footage captured by Riddell who also appeared in the film.

 American Communication Industries was formed in 1979 as the parent company for American Cinema Productions and American Cinema Releasing.

 The marketing model for Good Guys Wear Black, designed by head of advertising Sandra Shaw and head of production Jean Higgins, would be replicated on films that followed.
 It used a four-wall distribution method first pioneered in the 1960s but largely abandoned by the late 1970s.
 The strategy was to couple promotional appearances by cast members with a radio and TV ad spot blitz, particularly on late-night programming where airtime was cheap.
 The intention was to saturate the market with buzz that overshadowed other films in the local market.